 - Parental controls.
 These will enable you to filter out pornography and other inappropriate content.
 You can also use it to set time limits for using the internet and apply age restrictions for games they play.
 Most major ISPs (internet service providers), like Talk Talk, Sky, BT and Virgin Media, provide free parental controls, as do most devices and games consoles.
 Find out more about setting them up here.(link is external)

-- Stay calm: although you may be upset, perhaps even angry, that they decided to explore something they shouldn’t have, you won’t want to put them off coming to you for help and support when in need.
-Try to listen to them as they explain what they came across and reassure them that you’ll help.
+Although you may be upset, perhaps even angry, that they decided to explore something they shouldn’t have, you won’t want to put them off coming to you for help and support when in need.
+Try to listen to them as they explain what they found and reassure them that you’ll help.

-- Talk to them: your child may have come across something particularly disturbing or upsetting.
+Your child may have seen something particularly disturbing or upsetting.
 Ask them to express their feelings so you can help them recover.
 Keep an eye on them and be aware of any changes in mood or behaviour.
 Meanwhile, try to help them focus on the positive aspects of going online and show them ways they can avoid the negative as much as possible in future.
 Children today have to be able to feel confident online and they may miss out on opportunities in the future if they avoid using the internet because of their bad experience.

 The advice published on Parent Info is provided by independent experts in their field and not necessarily the views of Parent Zone or CEOP.